NOTE: THIS KEYBOARD LAYOUT'S CURRENT VERSION IS LOCATED AT http://www.farah.cl/DistribucionesDeTeclado/PaniberN_en.html.

 Version 1.1 of this layout, dated april/2009, has the following differences from the previous version (1.0, dated february/2009) are:

 The single-character geminate L has been added (it had been left out in version 1.0).

 Direct keystrokes are assigned for the letters Æ and Œ; the dead key combinations that produced them have been removed (do notice that AltGr‑space now produces Ƶ instead of æ).

 The "blank" symbol and the currency symbols corresponding to the ECU, the pfennig and the austral have been added (those three had also been left out in version 1.0).

 The character ¤ can be typed with AltGr‑Shift‑Ç in addition to AltGr‑Ç (just like in the latin american extended layout).

 The characters ∆, •, ♂ and ♀ have been removed.

-A separate page contains version 1.0 of this layout.
+Two separate pages contain versions 1.0 and 1.1 of this layout.

 This layout can be installed on Windows operating systems (2000, XP, Server 2003 and Vista) using the pan-iberian layout installer.